Achievable logoAchievable logo

 Answer: Right triangle

-When triangles are given by coordinates, you typically classify them using distances (for side lengths) and sometimes slopes (for right angles), rather than measuring angles directly.
+When triangles are given by coordinates, you typically classify them using distances (for side lengths) and slopes (for right angles), rather than measuring angles directly.

 To classify a triangle with vertices (x1,y1), (x2,y2), and (x3,y3):

-1. Compute side lengths using the distance formula
+1. Compute side lengths using the distance formula:

 d=(x2−x1)2+(y2−y1)2

-2. Compare lengths
+2. Compare lengths:

 • All three equal ⇒ equilateral